openfl/www.openfl.org/learn/docs/command-line-tools/project-files/hxp-format.md

 For Android, the alias will be set to the file name of your certificate by default, without the extension.
 If the alias name is different, you can use the alias property.

 If you have set the password property, the alias_password property will default to the same value.
 Otherwise you can add an alias-password property to specify a different value.

-BlackBerry does not use the `alias` or `alias-password` properties.

-    certificate = new Keystore ("certificate.crt", "1234", "my-alias", "4321");

 iOS does not use a certificate `path` and `password`, but instead uses an `identity` property matching the provisioning profile you have configured on your system: